metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/02-deep_dive/02-metaplex.md

 ### Store

 Every person who forks the repository to make their own storefront should have a unique store struct that is seeded by their own administrative wallet.
 These are created and updated by the idempotent `set_store` endpoint.
-Each store can choose to use it's own token, token-metadata, token-vault and auction programs if it so chooses, though right now we've got a hard check that the token program is actually the global spl-token program.
-The store also can be either public or private, which determines whether or not AuctionManagers can sell items that have all non-whitelisted creators on them or not.
+Each store can choose to use its own token, token-metadata, token-vault and auction programs if it so chooses, though right now we've got a hard check that the token program is actually the global spl-token program.
+The store also can be either public or private, which determines whether AuctionManagers can sell items that have all non-whitelisted creators on them or not.
 We take a "bouncer-knows-your-friend-and-lets-you-in" approach to selling items in whitelist-only stores - if an item has at least one _verified_ Whitelisted Creator, then it can be sold.

 Store PDAs are always a PDA seed of `['metaplex', metaplex_program_id, admin_wallet]` where `metaplex_program_id` is the address of the Metaplex contract and `admin_wallet` is the wallet that is administering this store.

 ### WhitelistedCreator

 A cousin of the simple Creator struct from the Metadata program, this is a foreign key connector between a creator address and a store.
-It denotes whether or not this creator is currently active in the store and if they are, allows items from them to be sold in it.
+It denotes whether this creator is currently active in the store and if they are, allows items from them to be sold in it.

 WhitelistedCreator PDAs are always a PDA seed of `['metaplex', metaplex_program_id, store_key, creator_key]` where `metaplex_program_id` is the address of the Metaplex contract, `store_key` is the address of the storefront, and `creator_key` is obviously the address of the creator's wallet you are whitelisting.